mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

 +  `-1` indicates an error;
 + `0 `indicates EOF;
-+ Otherwise, the return value indicates the number of  bytes taht were actually transferred.
++ Otherwise, the return value indicates the number of  bytes that were actually transferred.

 The `count` argument specifies the **maximum number of byte to read**; the `buffer` argument supplies the address of the memory buffer into which the input data is to be placed. **This buffer must be at least `count `bytes long**.